rbisdorff/Digraph3/docSphinx/tutorial.rst

 For a ranking (resp. an ordering) result, at step *i* (*i* goes from 1 to *n*) do the following:

-1. Compute for each row of the bipolar-valued outranking relation table (see :numref:`strictOutranking`) compute the corresponding *netFlows* score;
+1. Compute for each row of the bipolar-valued outranking relation table (see :numref:`strictOutranking`) compute the corresponding :ref:`net flow score <NetFlows-Ranking-label>` ;
 2. Select the row where this score is maximal (resp. minimal).
 Ties are resolved in lexicographic order;
-3. Put the selected decision alternative at rank (resp. order) *i*;
+3. Put the corresponding decision alternative at rank (resp. order) *i*;
 4. Delete the corresponding row and column from the relation table and restart until the table is empty.

 A first advantage is that the so modified *ranking-by-choosing* and  *ordering-by-choosing* rules become again **invariant** under the *codual* transform.
 And we may get both the ranking-by-choosing as well as the ordering-by-choosing results with the :py:class:`linearOrders.IteratedNetFlowsRanking` class constructor (see :numref:`iteratedNetFlowsRanking` Lines 12-13).